pjohansson/inkling/README.md

 ## Usage

 See the [documentation](https://docs.rs/inkling/) or the provided example for a minimum viable story processor.
+Enable `serde` de/serialization by activating the `serialize` feature.

 ## Contributions